Paul Pieris: Early life and education

 Born to John Martinus Pieris Sriwardhana and Don Johannes Dias Bandaranaike, Pieris was educated at S. Thomas' College, Mutwal, and his studies characterised by numerous distinctions; in 1889 he was judged the most successful candidate at the Cambridge Local Junior Examination in the under-sixteen group, and was similarly distinguished in the next two years of study.

 Pieris won the University scholarship in 1891 and became the first Asian to be admitted to Trinity College, Cambridge where he gained BA (which was later upgraded to a MA), LLM and Litt.D.(Cantab).
 He was called to the bar as a barrister of the Inner Temple in 1895.
 Having passed the Civil Service exam in London, on his return to Ceylon, Pieiris was enrolled as an advocate of the Supreme Court of Ceylon and joined the Ceylon Civil Service in 1896.

 Civil service career

 In 1896, he was selected to the Ceylon Civil Service and served until his retirement in 1935.
 Following his cadetship, he served as the office assistant to the Government Agent of the Southern Province.
 He had served mostly as a District Judge in the towns of Matara, Kegalle, Kandy and Kalutara.
-During his tenure as District Judge of Kandy, in 1914 he preceded over the Gampola Perahera Case filled by a Basnayake Nilame.
+During his tenure as District Judge of Kandy, in 1914 he presided over the Gampola Perahera Case filled by a Basnayake Nilame.
 Pieris's judgement was referred to the Supreme Court of Ceylon by the Attorney General and was set aside eventually leading to the 1915 riots.
 He served as Trade Commissioner for Ceylon in Britain and thereafter appointed the first Public Trustee of Ceylon, from which he retired in 1935.